cfrtbeta/Midterm-Project/README.md

 # Midterm-Project
-Midterm Project for infotech 1000
+##Midterm Project for infotech 1000.
+This is my best attempt at making this work.
+I hope you enjoy!